Sebastian1981/Marketing-Sales-Conversion-Prediction-Webapp/web_app/About.md

 **Challenge:**
 This project was a complex undertaking that involved several different challenges.
 From data cleaning and data preparation to data modeling and building a web app, this project required an end-to-end pipeline.
 Additionally, the project required deploying the web app in a Docker container, which can be hosted on a local server and/or in a cloud environment like AWS, Azure or GCP.
 As such, this project presented a unique challenge in terms of creating a comprehensive, unified workflow that was both efficient and effective.

+**Solution Steps:**
+1. undestanding and exploring the historical dataset of marketing campaigns using different data visualisation techniques using jupyter notebook
+2. preparing the data for statistical modeling using jupyter notebook
+3. training and tuning the best machine learning model using jupyter notebook
+4. extract the diving features of marketing conversion exploiting novel methods of explainable artificial intelligence using jupyter notebook
+5. implementing a web app to predict individual conversion probabilities using streamlit
+6. deployment of the web app using docker and streamlit cloud